-The review process takes not more than two weeks and it is divided in 4 parts:
+The review process takes approximately two weeks and it is divided in 4 parts:

-- The general chair assigns a reviewer from the reviewer pool — candidates are ﬁltered based on the operating system they use and ranked depending on their current and previous load.
-The assignment is made by sending a joint email to both the reviewer and the corresponding author.
+- Upon submission, the general chair assigns a reviewer from the reviewer pool — candidates are ﬁltered based on the operating system they use and ranked depending on their current and previous load.

-- The reviewer and authors collaborate to ensure that the guidelines are followed, communicating via email when possible or over the phone if necessary.
+- The reviewer downloads the code and follows the instructions to replicate one of the results shown in the paper.
+If necessary, the reviewer may recommend changes to the repository and collaborate with authors to ensure that the guidelines are followed, communicating via email when possible or over the phone if necessary.

 In the case where there are concerns with any particular submission either the General Chair or the corresponding Associate Chairs can be contacted for clariﬁcations and help.